aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-rtf/_index.md

                           <span itemprop="name"><b>How long does it take to convert POTM?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">The speed of the POTM to RTF conversion using this online converter is largely dependent on the size of the POTM file.
 Smaller POTM files can be converted to RTF in just a few seconds.
-Additionally, if you have integrated the conversion code within your .NET application, the speed of the conversion will depend on how well you have optimized your application for the conversion process.</span>
+Additionally, if you have integrated the conversion code within your C++ application, the speed of the conversion will depend on how well you have optimized your application for the conversion process.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">